 In December 2004, the Financial Accounting Standards Board issued SFAS No. 123R, Share-Based Payment, or SFAS 123R, which requires companies to expense the fair value of employee stock options and other forms of stock-based compensation.
 This requirement represents a significant change because fixed-based stock option awards, a predominate form of stock compensation for us, were not recognized as compensation expense under Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees.
 SFAS 123R requires that the cost of the award, as determined on the date of grant at fair value, be recognized over the period during which an employee is required to provide service in exchange for the award (usually the vesting period).
 The grant-date fair value of the award will be estimated using option-pricing models.
 In addition, certain tax effects of stock option exercises will be reported as a financing activity rather than an operating activity in the statements of cash flows.
 We adopted SFAS 123R on January 1, 2006 under the retrospective transition method using the Black-Scholes pricing model.
-The effect of expensing stock options under a fair value approach using the Black-Scholes pricing model reduced diluted earnings per common share, as retroactively restated for the adoption of SFAS 123R, by \$0.08 in 2005, \$0.06 in 2004, and \$0.03 in 2003 as more fully disclosed in Note 2 of the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data.
-In addition, the classification of cash inflows from any excess tax benefit associated with exercising stock options will change from an operating activity to a financing activity in the consolidated statements of cash flows with no impact on total cash flows.
+The effect of expensing stock options under a fair value approach using the Black-Scholes pricing model.
+The effect of the adoption of SFAS 123R, by \$0.08 in 2005, \$0.06 in 2004, and \$0.03 in 2003 as more fully disclosed in Note 2 of the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data.
+In addition, the classification of cash inflows from any excess tax benefit associated with exercising stock options will change from an operating activity to a financing activity in the consolidated statements of cash flows.
 We estimate the impact of this change in classification will decrease operating cash flows (and increase financing cash flows) by approximately \$15.5 million in 2005, \$3.7 million in 2004, and \$15.2 million in 2003.